Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

 Accumulator
 -----------

-The last type of dataflow-target is called as an *accumulator*.
-It is a way of passing data from *fan* jobs to their *funnel*.
+The last type of dataflow target is the "Accumulator".
+It is a way of passing data from fan Jobs to their funnel.

-Single accumulator
+Single Accumulator
 ~~~~~~~~~~~~~~~~~~

-An accumulator is defined with a special URL that contains the ``accu_name`` key.
+An Accumulator is defined with a special URL that contains the ``accu_name`` key.
 There are five types
-of accumulators (scalar, pile, multiset, array and hash), all described in :doc:`accumulators`.
+of Accumulators (scalar, pile, multiset, array and hash), all described in :doc:`accumulators`.

-Accumulators can **only** be connected to *fan* analyses of a semaphore group.
+Accumulators can *only* be connected to *fan* Analyses of a semaphore group.
 All the data flown into them
-is *accumulated* and passed on to the *funnel* once the latter is released.
+is *accumulated* for the *funnel* to consume after it is released.

 .. hive_diagram::